 “People have been doing interesting things with forms on television—The Wire, obviously,” says Washburn.
 “The way people are thinking about the arc of characters is really exciting.”

 In my previous HowlRound article, Too Much Theater?
-The New Marathons, I said that the recent experiments in epic works of theater such as Mike Daisey’s All The Faces of the Moon—29 different monologues over 29 nights—could be influenced by television.
+The New Marathons, I said that the recent experiments in epic works of theatre such as Mike Daisey’s All The Faces of the Moon—29 different monologues over 29 nights—could be influenced by television.
 As Daisey told me “the work is the size, in time, of a season or more of a TV show.
 Which allows new ways to listen.”

-David Van Asselt, artistic director of Rattlestick Playwrights Theater, also used television as a reference point when talking to me about his brainchild, The Hill Town Plays—five of Lucy Thurber’s plays presented simultaneously in five different theaters in the Village.
+David Van Asselt, artistic director of Rattlestick Playwrights Theater, also used television as a reference point when talking to me about his brainchild, The Hill Town Plays—five of Lucy Thurber’s plays presented simultaneously in five different theatres in the Village.
 “With Lucy’s plays, you could see a play a week.
 We’re not asking any more of an audience than a TV show.”

 “It's easy to see the influence television has had on me as a dramatist,” says Jay Stull, a director, literary manager, and the author of The Capables, a play recently produced Off-Broadway about a family of hoarders caught up in the world of reality television.
 But Stull doesn’t just mean using television as a subject.